How to dry tomatoes at home

 A food dehydrator is the best options for drying tomatoes.
 Sun or air drying is not a viable option for Minnesota’s high summer humidity levels.
 Oven drying tomatoes can be done but may take up to 40 hours to dry so it not recommended.

-Step 2: Wash the tomatoes under running water.
 The temperature of the water should be at least 10 degrees warmer than the tomatoes.
-Scrub with a soft cloth or produce brush.
+Scrub with a clean hands or a soft cloth.

 Sun-dried tomatoes, University of Florida, http://gardeningsolutions.ifas.ufl.edu/giam/plants_and_grasses/fruits_vegetables/dried_tomatoes.html